-We the People of the United States are in need of a renewed federal government, reestablished on the enduring principles that our great nation was founded upon: liberty, justice, and equality for all.
-A government "of the people, by the people, and for the people.”
-Our Founding Fathers created the Constitution as the supreme law of the land in order to preserve representative democracy, the balance of power between the branches of the federal government, and the individual rights of citizens.
+We the People of the United States are in need of a reformed federal government, reestablished on the enduring principles of liberty, justice, and equal opportunity for all – a government "of the people, by the people, and for the people."
+The United States Constitution was drafted in order to preserve representative democracy, the balance of power between the branches of the federal government, and the individual rights of citizens.

-Whereas our government has overstepped its constitutional bounds and trampled on the civil liberties of Americans, it is incumbent on the People to restore the sanctity of the Constitution in the federal government.
-Our Declaration of Independence stipulates "whenever any form of government becomes destructive to these ends, it is the right of the people to alter or to abolish it, and to institute new government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their safety and happiness."
+Whereas our government has overstepped its constitutional bounds and trampled on civil liberties, it is incumbent on the people to restore the sanctity of the Constitution in the federal government.
+The Declaration of Independence stipulates "whenever any form of government becomes destructive to these ends, it is the right of the people to alter or to abolish it, and to institute new government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their safety and happiness."